A native Nebraskan Bill Frakes is a visual storyteller and educator based in Florida.

 He won the coveted Newspaper Photographer of the Year award in the prestigious Pictures of the Year competition.
 He was a member of the Miami Herald staff that won the Pulitzer Prize for their coverage of Hurricane Andrew.
 He was awarded the Gold Medal by World Press Photo.
 He has also been honored by the Robert F. Kennedy Journalism Awards for reporting on the disadvantaged and by the Overseas Press club for distinguished foreign reporting.
 He has received hundreds of national and international awards for his work.

-He has taught at the University of Miami, the University of Florida and the University of Kansas as an adjunct professor and lecturer.
-He is currently the Souderton Professor of Journalism at the University of Nebraska.
-During the last five years, he has lectured at more than 100 universities discussing multimedia and photojournalism.
+He has taught at the University of Miami, the University of Florida, the University of Kansas, and the University of Nebraska.
+During the last 10 years, he has lectured at more than 100 universities discussing multimedia and photojournalism.
 Through his production company, Straw Hat Visuals, he prepares educational content that is disseminated in multi touch electronic books and platforms in 22 countries throughout North and South America.

 “Many years ago, a young American mother named Agnes Frakes pointed out images all around her tiny Nebraska town to her four-year-old son Bill: a cat’s shadow, a pool of oil beneath a car, his own name etched in a cookie tray of caramel popcorn.
 The boy looked at the objects and saw nothing.
 ‘Look again,’ she said.
 ‘There is always more there than what your eye sees…’ Twenty years later the boy became one of the most accomplished sports photographers in the world.